 “Sound investors have long realized that refugees can be incredible entrepreneurs who can build fantastic businesses”

-Logan Allec, Certified Public Accountant (CPA) and owner of personal finance site Money Done Right tells The Sociable that investors can benefit from refugee investing in two different ways.
+Logan Allec, a Certified Public Accountant (CPA) and owner of personal finance site Money Done Right tells The Sociable that investors can benefit from refugee investing in two different ways.

 First, investors can give back to the world by partnering with humanitarian organizations.